ldooley-penn/hw04-buildings/README.md

 7. Use booleans or other methods for creating roofs.

 ### Assets
-I will need assets for brick walls, windows, fences, columns, wood panneling for walls, roof shingles, and sliding doors.
+I will need assets for windows with 2 and 3 panels, fenced balconies, doors, and a roof at a base level.

+## Building Process